pgryko/code_coffee_algorithms/src/mergesort/README.md

 Takes a divide and conquer approach to sorting.

-*Divide* the n-elements into subarrays of n/2
+*Divide* the n-elements into sub-arrays of n/2
-*Sort* the two subsequences using mergesort
+*Sort* the two sub-sequences using merge-sort
 *Merge*  the two sorted sequences to produce a sorted answer